wecarsoniv/beta-divergence-metrics/README.md

 # Beta Divergence Loss - PyTorch Implementation

-This repository contains code for a PyTorch implementation of the beta divergence loss.
+This repository contains code for the Python package `torchbd`: PyTorch implementations of the beta divergence loss.

 ## Dependencies

-This package is written in Python, and requires Python (with recommended version >= 3.9) to run.
+The `torchbd` package is written in Python, and requires Python (with recommended version >= 3.9) to run.
 In addition to a working Pytorch installation, this package relies on the following libraries and version numbers:

 * [Python](https://www.python.org/) >= 3.9
 * [NumPy](https://numpy.org/) >= 1.22.0